onothimagen/cbp-transcription-desk/README.md

 You might want to run rebuildrecentchanges.php to regenerate RecentChanges
 ```

+Log in as the Mediawiki adminstrator.

 Refresh the main page.
 A 'Transcription Desk' link should appears in the left panel under 'Navigation'.

 Please follow the instructions below before clicking on the link.

+At this point, a further database backup is recommended.

 ## How to slice and import images into Mediawiki ##